Vestibulocochlear nerve (CN VIII)

 This study unit will help you to:

-- Learn about the parts of the vestibulocochlear nerve; namely the vestibular and cochlear nerves, their branches, receptors and functions.
+- Discuss the divisions of the vestibulocochlear nerve; namely the vestibular and cochlear nerves.

-- Learn the anatomical course of the vestibulocochlear nerve.
+- Learn about the anatomical course of the vestibulocochlear nerve.

-- Learn the anatomy and function of the cochlear and vestibular nuclei.
+- Understand the anatomy and function of the cochlear and vestibular nuclei.

 If you need to recall the inner ear anatomy, have a look at the video tutorial below: